 She has performed under the direction of Charles Dutoit, Michael Tilson Thomas, Michel Plasson, Yannick Nézet-Séguin, Mikko Frank, Teodor Currentzis, Bernard Labadie, Christophe Rousset, Sir Roger Norrington, Kent Nagano, Jérémie Rhorer and the late Alan Curtis among others.

-In 2015, she sang Vitellia in Mozart’s Clemenza di Tito at the Théâtre des Champs-Elysées in Paris (J. Rohrer/D. Podalydès) and Armida in Handel’s Rinaldo (O. Dantone/R. Carsen) at the Glyndebourne Festival.
-The year before she was Armide in Gluck’s Armide (I. Bolton/B. Kosky) at the Netherlands Opera and Giunone in Cavalli’s Calisto at the Bayerische Staatsoper.
+In 2015, was Vitellia in Mozart’s Clemenza di Tito at the Théâtre des Champs-Elysées in Paris (J. Rohrer/D. Podalydès) and Armida in Handel’s Rinaldo (O. Dantone/R. Carsen) at the Glyndebourne Festival.
+The year before she sang the title role in Gluck’s Armide (I. Bolton/B. Kosky) at the Netherlands Opera and Giunone in Cavalli’s Calisto at the Bayerische Staatsoper.

 Other past projects include a European tour and a recording of Ariodante (Handel) for EMI Virgin Classics, along with a European tour and a recording of Giulio Cesare, both with Alan Curtis and Il Complesso Barocco.
 She sang in the Martyrdom of Saint Sebastian and the Symphony No. 2 (Mahler) with the San Francisco Symphony Orchestra, under the direction of Michael Tilson Thomas.
 Karina Gauvin was Lia in Debussy’s Enfant prodigue with the Orchestre Philharmonique de Radio France and Mikko Frank later released on the Erato label.

-Among her recent and future projects are Merab in Handel’s Saul at the Glyndebourne Festival and Paris Théâtre du Châtelet, Giunone in Cavalli’s Calisto at the Staatsoper München and at the Teatro Real in Madrid.
-She is Bellezza (Il Trionfo del Tempo e del Disinganno) at the Innsbruck Festival, Poppea (Agrippina) and Cleopatra (Giulio Cesare) with the Talens Lyriques and Christophe Rousset at the Bucharest George Enescu Festival, Théâtre des Champs-Elysées and Ambronay Festival.
-She gives several concerts with Le Concert de la Loge under Julien Chauvin at the Halle Festival and the Metz Arsenal but also in Nürnberg and Bayreuth alongside Max Emanuel Cenčić.
+Among her recent and future projects are Handel’s Saul (Merab) at the Paris Théâtre du Châtelet, Messiah at the Paris Philharmonie under the direction of Hervé Niquet and a Europe tour with Tafelmusik.
+Karina brings to life the Handel roles of Poppea (Agrippina) and Cleopatra (Giulio Cesare) with Les Talens Lyriques and Christophe Rousset at the Bucharest George Enescu Festival, Théâtre des Champs-Elysées and Ambronay Festival.